 Not reading or skimming over these reading assignments can be detrimental to your academic performance, especially in a hard class.
 Take the time to read these before class.
 These reading assignments may present the information in a way that you understand better than if your professor presented it.

 Reading all the reading assignments will make the class lectures easier to follow.
 Additionally, it can help you identify concepts that are difficult for you to understand early, giving you plenty of time to ask questions and seek extra help.

 4. Reach Out To Classmates

-You are not the only one who is struggling on passing hard college classes.
-Every student you walk by on campus and sit with in class will need a little extra help understanding and interpreting course content.
+You are not the only one who is struggling on passing the class.
+Most students you walk by on campus and sit with in class need a little extra help understanding and interpreting course content.
 Studying with your classmates can be an excellent way to learn material that is hard for you.
 Fellow students might have a better understanding of the class or a specific subject than you.
 Therefore, they can explain important concepts and topics.

 There are a lot of benefits to making friends with fellow students.
 You Should Make Freinds With Your Classmates because studies show that students have a higher success rate in classes if they work together.
 Forming study groups with peers leads to better grades and study habits.
 Having a bit of moral support is great motivation to do better in a class.

 5. Use Free Tutoring Or Other Campus Resources